-- 18944.40. (a) Straw-bale walls, when covered with plaster, drywall, or stucco, shall be deemed to have the equivalent fire resistive rating as wood-frame construction with the same wall-finishing system. - (b) Minimum bale wall thickness shall be 13 inches. - (c) Buildings with loadbearing bale walls shall not exceed one story in height, and the bale portion of the loadbearing walls shall not exceed a height-to-width ratio of 5.6:1 (for example, the maximum height for a wall that is 23 inches thick would be 10 feet 8 inches). - (d) The ratio of unsupported wall length to thickness, for loadbearing walls, shall not exceed 15.7:1 (for example, for a wall that is 23 inches thick, the maximum unsupported length allowed is 30 feet). - (e) The allowable vertical load (live and dead load) on top of loadbearing bale walls shall not exceed 400 pounds per square foot, and the resultant load shall act at the center of the wall.
-Straw-bale structures shall be designed to withstand all vertical and horizontal loads as specified in the latest edition of the Uniform Building Code. - (f) Foundations shall be sized to accommodate the thickness of the bale wall and the load created by the wall and roof live and dead loads.
-Foundation or stem walls which support bale walls shall extend to an elevation of not less than 6 inches above adjacent ground at all points.
-The minimum width of the footing shall be the width of the bale it supports, except that the bales may overhang the exterior edge of the foundation by not more than 3 inches to accommodate rigid perimeter insulation.
-Footings shall extend a minimum of 12 inches below natural, undisturbed soil, or to the frost line, whichever is lower. - (g) (1) Vertical reinforcing bars with a minimum diameter of 1/2 inch shall be embedded in the foundation to a minimum depth of 7 inches, and shall extend above the foundation by a minimum of 12 inches.
-These vertical bars shall be located along the center line of the bale wall, spaced not more than 2 feet apart.
-A vertical bar shall also be located within 1 foot of any opening or corner, except at locations occupied by anchor bolts. - (2) Nonbale walls abutting bale walls shall be attached by means of one or more of the following methods or by means of an acceptable equivalent: - (A) Wooden dowels of 5/8 inch minimum diameter and of sufficient length to provide 12 inches of penetration into the bale, driven through holes bored in the abutting wall stud, and spaced to provide one dowel connection per bale. - (B) Pointed wooden stakes, a minimum of 12 inches in length and 11/2 inches by 31/2 inches at the exposed end, fully driven into each course of bales, as anchorage points.
+18944.40. (a) Straw-bale walls, when covered with plaster, drywall, or stucco, shall be deemed to have the equivalent fire resistive rating as wood-frame construction with the same wall-finishing system.

+- (b) Minimum bale wall thickness shall be 13 inches. - (c) Buildings with loadbearing bale walls shall not exceed one story in height without substantiating calculations and design by a civil engineer or architect licensed by the state, and the bale portion of the loadbearing walls shall not exceed a height-to-width ratio of 5.6:1 (for example, the maximum height for a wall that is 23 inches thick would be 10 feet 8 inches). - (d) The ratio of unsupported wall length to thickness, for loadbearing walls, shall not exceed 15.7:1 (for example, for a wall that is 23 inches thick, the maximum unsupported length allowed is 30 feet). - (e) The allowable vertical load (live and dead load) on top of loadbearing bale walls plastered with cement or lime cement plaster on both sides shall not exceed 800 pounds per linear foot, and the resultant load shall act at the center of the wall.
+Straw-bale structures shall be designed to withstand all vertical and horizontal loads, and the resulting overturning and base shear, as specified in the latest edition of the California Building Standards Code.
+Straw-bale walls plastered with cement or lime cement plaster on both sides shall be capable of resisting in-plane lateral forces from wind or earthquake of 360 pounds per linear foot. - (f) Foundations shall be designed in accordance with the California Building Standards Code to accommodate the load created by the bale wall plus superimposed live and dead loads.
+Supports for bale walls shall extend to an elevation of at least six inches above adjacent ground at all points, and at least one inch above floor surfaces. - (g) (1) Bale walls shall be anchored to supports to resist lateral forces, as approved by the civil engineer or architect.
+This may be accomplished with one-half inch reinforcing bars embedded in the foundation and penetrating the bales by at least 12 inches, located along the center line of the bale wall, spaced not more than two feet apart.
+Other methods as determined by the engineer or architect may also be used. - (2) Nonbale walls abutting bale walls shall be attached by means of one or more of the following methods or by means of an acceptable equivalent: - (A) Wooden dowels of 5/8 inch minimum diameter and of sufficient length to provide 12 inches of penetration into the bale, driven through holes bored in the abutting wall stud, and spaced to provide one dowel connection per bale. - (B) Pointed wooden stakes, a minimum of 12 inches in length and 11/2 inches by 31/2 inches at the exposed end, fully driven into each course of bales, as anchorage points.